Kasheftin/nuxt-nest-graphql-auth/README.md

 ````

 ## 9. Villus setup
 Villus is a tiny GraphQL client much smaller than the default `@apollo/client`.
-Here's the plugin configuration `plugins/0.villus.ts`:
+Here is the plugin configuration `plugins/0.villus.ts`:
 ````typescript
 import { createClient, defaultPlugins } from 'villus'